elegant-scipy/elegant-scipy/markdown/ch6.markdown

 <!-- exercise end -->

-The eigenvectors have numerous useful--sometimes almost magical!--properties.
+The eigenvectors have numerous useful--sometimes seemingly magical!--properties.

 Let's use a minimal network to illustrate this.
 We start by creating the adjacency matrix: